Chart Color Schemes

 Red Hill displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Red Hill's dwelling structure, as per the latest Census, consisted of 65.1% houses and 35.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Red Hill was at 20.2%, with the rest of dwellings either mortgaged (33.1%) or rented (46.8%).
-The median monthly mortgage repayment in Red Hill was $2,700, exceeding Brisbane metro's average of $1,863.
-The median weekly rent figure for Red Hill was recorded at $430, compared to Brisbane metro's $380.
-Nationally, Red Hill's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Red Hill's dwelling structures, as per the latest Census, comprised 65.1% houses and 35.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Red Hill was at 20.2%, with the rest being mortgaged (33.1%) or rented (46.8%).
+The median monthly mortgage repayment was $2,700, higher than Brisbane metro's average of $1,863.
+Median weekly rent in Red Hill was $430, compared to Brisbane metro's $380.
+Nationally, Red Hill's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing